 - Family and friends will genuinely want to help, but they often do not know what will actually help you and your child.
 Let them know what they can do.
 Often they can best help with everyday tasks so you can focus on higher priorities.
 Allowing them to assist you will lessen your stress and help them feel supportive of your needs.

 - At times, involving other family members may cause more stress than relief.
 Set firm limits with relatives and others from the beginning.
 Clearly outline what is helpful and what is not.
 Ask your social worker for suggestions on how to effectively cope in this situation.

 - Friends, family members, and others will probably give you all kinds of advice, comforting words, and ideas.
 Some will be helpful and reassuring.
 Others will be upsetting or even offensive.
-It is nice to remember that people intend to be helpful but they do not know what to say.
+It's nice to remember that people intend to be helpful, but they don't always know what to say.
 It may help to visit with other parents about responses they have found to be helpful in these circumstances.

 May others care for my child?

 Friends and relatives may care for your child as long as you teach them how.
 The use of day care facilities should be individualized.
 This is based on the family and the child’s needs.
 Special precautions and arrangements are recommended.
 Please talk with your physician.